-In a story reported by the BBC yesterday, a Devon lamb farmer says he’s had a change of heart about sending his lambs to slaughter.
+Updated February 2020.
+A farmer of 47 years performed an unprecedented animal rescue and swapped animal farming for vegetables.
+In a story reported by the BBC last year, a Devon lamb farmer said he’d had a change of heart about sending his lambs to slaughter.

-Vasanthakumar rehomed the animals at the 91-acre Goodheart Animal Sanctuaries, nearly 200 kilometers away.
-Goodheart says this is the first time a farmer has brought lambs to the sanctuary.
+Vasanthakumar chose to rehome his flock with Goodheart Animal Sanctuaries, as it meant they could go together.
+Goodheart said that this was the first time a farmer has brought lambs to the sanctuary.

 It was also recently nominated for a BAFTA award.